oblinger/spotlight-commander/README-uf.md

   optimized for machine processing.

-Thus Uniform is a bridge for sourcecode-like structures just as YAML is a bridge to data structures.
+Thus Uniform is a generic bridge for source code like, just as YAML is a bridge to data structures.